So, your son or daughter is thinking about Year 13.

 Open Colleges (2013).

-Youthworks’ Vision is to see an effective youth and children's ministry in every church.
-With this in mind, Year 13 was created to serve you, the local Church, as you help transition your young people through one of the largest transitions they’ll ever face – from high school into the rest of life.
+Youthworks’ Vision is to see an effective youth and children’s ministry in every church.
+With this in mind, Year 13 was created to serve you, the local Church, as you help guide your young people through one of the largest journeys they’ll ever face – from high school into the rest of life.

-As part of the Year 13 program, students serve in their local church and/or school in a ministry placement.
-This is usually unpaid, and can include anything from Kids’ Church to admin, to helping a Chaplain and anything in between.
-It is important that each student’s ministry placement is tailored to individually suit them, as both the type of ministry and the amount of time spent in ministry will vary from student to student depending on their weekly timetable.
-This ministry placement also fulfils requirements for some of our subjects.
+As part of the Year 13 program, students serve in their local church and/or school in ministry placement.
+This is usually unpaid, and can include anything from Kids Church to admin to helping a Chaplain and anything in between.
+It is important that each student’s ministry placement is tailored to individually suit them and you, as both the type of ministry and the amount of time spent in ministry will vary from person to person depending on their weekly timetable.
+This ministry placement also fulfils requirements for Certificate and Diploma students.

 Supervisors and Mentors

 Supervisors function as a connection between Year 13 and a student’s ministry at church or school.
-A Supervisor provides guidance and structure to the student's ministry week, helps students critically reflect on what they are learning in ministry and the classroom, and provides accountability for the student's ministry and study.
-Supervisors also help fulfil requirements for some of our subjects.
+A Supervisor provides guidance and structure to the student’s ministry week, helps students critically reflect on what they are learning in ministry and the classroom, and provides accountability for the student’s ministry and study.
+Supervisors also help fulfil requirements for some of our Certificate and Diploma students.

 Mentors function as a connection between Year 13 and the rest of a student’s life, providing long term nurture and discipleship of students.
 Mentors can provide a confidential sounding board during the year for students as they process the many new experiences and challenges they face in the program, within their ministry, and life in general.
 We want Mentors to discover areas for growth and to feel comfortable in challenging the student and moving them in a direction of holiness and maturity.

-Further information and resources will be available at one of our Supervisor and Mentor's Information Events held at the start of each Year 13 year.
+Further information and resources will be available at one of our Supervisor and Mentor Information Events held at the start of each Year 13 year.